Battle of Medenine: 6 March

 At about 8:30 a.m., tanks were reported to be converging on Tadjera Kbir (Point 270) and the 28th NZ Battalion reported ten tanks and thirty trucks moving up the wadi to its right.
 The tanks reached a dummy minefield and then diverted towards rising ground, as had been intended.
 Two 6-pounder anti-tank guns from the 73rd Anti-Tank Regiment RA opened fire and knocked out four Panzer III Specials at 400 yd and the mortars of the 28th NZ Battalion knocked out a fifth tank.
 When the crews alighted, mortars, machine-guns and artillery joined in.
 The attackers were taken by surprise and disorganised but then spotted the anti-tank guns and returned fire.
-A 6-pounder was damaged and two men wounded but the rest kept firing until the other weapons commenced fire and the surviving tanks retired.
+A 6-pounder was damaged and two men wounded but the rest kept firing until the other weapons commenced fire; the surviving tanks retired.
 Fifteen prisoners from the 10th Panzer Division, including the tank company commander, were taken.

 Just after 9:00 a.m., 21st Battalion mortar fire dispersed a group of infantry dismounting from vehicles and by about 10:00 a.m., the remaining infantry withdrew and dug in 3–4 mi to the rear.
 The British artillery fired everywhere, especially on areas registered beforehand, as soon as Axis troops or vehicles moved into them.
 The leading tanks of the 21st Panzer Division crossed a skyline and were engaged, observers of the 201st Guards Brigade reporting that they "wandered rather vaguely".
 The 2nd New Zealand Division was not attacked again during the morning but much disorganised movement of tanks and transport was seen.
 It was realised that the main Axis effort was against Tadjera Kbir and further north.
 On the left flank, Reconnaissance units 3 and 33 and the Headquarters Kampfstaffel with nine tanks, worked round to the Foum Tatahouine–Medenine road against the Free French Flying Column, which repulsed attacks along the road from a point 12 mi south of Medenine, losing 27 casualties during the day.